COVID-19 got your business down?

 Is your demand down?
 Don’t have the funds for paid advertising?
 No matter the reason, you can still keep your business floating.
 Scraping your CRM for existing customers or leads and running email campaigns to re-engage those users will go a long way.
 This is where your email list, which you have optimistically been building, comes to your rescue.
 It is a free way to influence what you already have and reach out to people on a large scale.

-Consider the following two ways to use your mail list:
+Consider the following two ways to use your mailing list:

-Since email marketing is one of the most inexpensive digital channels assuring you of the highest returns, putting your email program into action can surely help you survive when you communicate with your existing customers and leads.
+Since email marketing is one of the most inexpensive digital channels, assuring you of the highest returns and putting your email program into action can help you survive when you communicate with your existing customers and leads.

 Focus Your Attention on PPC Ads

-If you are looking to generate sales and customers at this point, running PPC (Pay-Per-Click) ads on Facebook and Google is going to work to your business advantage.
+If you want to generate sales and customers at this point, running PPC (Pay-Per-Click) ads on Facebook and Google will work to your business advantage.
 These ads will help you reach potential customers.
-Doing so will let them know that you are back in business to make your offerings known.
+So that you know, you’re back in business to make your offerings known.

 How else would these customers know that they can now buy products you are selling or services you are offering?
-People sheltered at home are nowadays spending their valuable time on the Internet as well as social media.
+Nowadays, people sheltered at home spend their valuable time on the Internet and social media.

 If you want to reach potential customers, these platforms will target: